Notice of Veto

 [Saturday, December 16, 2006]

 To the Honorable, the House of Representatives

-For all of these reasons, I must withhold my approval from House Bill 2545.
+For these reasons I must withhold my signature from House Bill 471.

 No part of the information on this site may be reproduced for profit or sold for profit.

 This material has been drawn directly from the official Pennsylvania Bulletin full text database.
 Due to the limitations of HTML or differences in display capabilities of different browsers, this version may differ slightly from the official printed version.